No Goats Among GOATs: Five Of The Best Animal Actors In Film History

 Acting Anthropomorphic: Bart the Bear was introduced onstage while co-presenting an award with Mike Myers at the 1998 Oscars.

 Best Onscreen Chemistry: It seems tough to have chemistry onscreen with a large bear, because in the movies bears and humans are typically adversaries.
 Which makes you wonder how many scenes were shot together.
-As much as I loved The Edge, Sir Anthony Hopkins being able to outrun a bear for even ten yards outdoors strains credulity.
-The only thing less believable is Steven Seagal being able to beat up a nine-foot-tall bear, while losing is a requirement for any actor opposite Seagal onscreen in a movie.
-Especially one Seagal also directed.
+As much as I loved The Edge, Sir Anthony Hopkins being able to outrun a bear outdoors strains credulity.
+The only thing less believable is Steven Seagal being able to beat up a nine-foot-tall bear, even while losing is a requirement for any actor opposite Seagal onscreen in a movie.
+Especially one Seagal directed.

-But many have attested to the fact that Hopkins and Bart often spent full days on shoots together, so despite Hollywood camera tricks, there was definitely a man-bear bond established.
+But many attest to the fact that Hopkins and Bart spent full days on shoots together, so despite Hollywood camera tricks, there seemed to be a man-bear bond established.

 Problematic Displays On-Set: For an enormous animal that could gut you like a fish with a swipe of the claw or fit your whole head and neck in its jaw, all involved say Bart was expertly trained by Doug & Lynn Seus, while safely well-behaved on the job.